NTD-Modelling-Consortium/LF/README.md

 	* -n population_distribution.csv: file describing the population distribution.

-	* -p Randomrandom_parameters.txt: file with the fitted 200 parameter sets for IU 4629.
+	* -p random_parameters.txt: file with the fitted 200 parameter sets for IU 4629.
 Change to whichever parameter sets we want to run.

 	* -r 200: number of simualtions to run.
 Has to be smaller than or equal to the number of parameter sets given in the parameter file.